 Anyway, we bought these bananas then WENT TO HAWAII.
 Of course.
 And they totes turned black, but I'm pretty sure that was because they were in the way top of the fridge which tends to freeze things.
 Then I moved them and they thawed?

 Anyway.
 I peeled one and they were fine, and I remember my mom making banana bread with black bananas as a kid.
-Because the apple doesn't fall far.
-So off to Google I went!
-I wanted something moderately healthy and with not many ingredients because I'm lazy.
-I found THIS LINK and basically followed the recipe exactly, except for a few alterations noted below.
+I found THIS RECIPE and basically followed the recipe exactly, except for a few alterations noted below.
 The entire Ambitious Kitchen blog is stellar, so you're going to want to head over there and find a gazillion new recipes to try ASAP, mmkay?

-Then add the milk and vanilla, and stir everything to combine it really well and beat the egg a bit.
-A spoon or whisk is fine for this job, no need to disturb the mixer.
+A spoon or whisk is fine for this recipe no need to disturb the mixer.

 Then we bake!
-Holy moly, friends.
 60-70 minutes in the oven until a toothpick or fork slid into the center comes out clean.
 You don't even KNOW what the smell is like in your house.
 It's perfect.
 So cozy and wonderful.

-Which is exactly what I did.
 You will LOVE this, friends.
-Super moist and decadent with whole ingredients that aren't expensive or fancy.
+Super moist and decadent healthy banana bread with whole food ingredients that aren't expensive or fancy.
 Also....pieces grilled in some butter for dessert with a sprinkle of cinnamon?
 Not a terrible idea AT ALL.

 Thanks Monique, for the recipe!
 It's a full-on fav in our house now.

-- 1 heaping cup mashed banana (3-4 small bananas, very ripe)
+- 1 heaping cup mashed banana 3-4 medium bananas, very ripe

 - 1 teaspoon vanilla